 Charity, as the saying goes, begins at home.
-Our mission to be ‘a force for good in society’ therefore starts with how we treat our COOK family.
-While this is also measured by our involvement with B Corp (read more here), we wanted a way to chart our progress that was specific to our staff.
-That’s why, since 2011, we’ve entered the Sunday Times Top 100 Companies to Work For.
+Our mission to be a force for good in society starts with how we treat our COOK family.
+While this is also measured by our involvement with B Corp (read more here), the annual Best Companies has proved to be a good yardstick to measure our progress ever since we first took part in 2011.

 On the morning of 26th February 2016, the day after the Top 100 Companies list was announced and we came 28th in the whole country, Rosie, our Managing Director, sent round the following email.